 Apple’s iOS 11.2.6 update delivers a short but important list of changes to iPhone, iPad, and iPod touch users.

-iOS users recently discovered a serious iOS bug that simply couldn’t wait for iOS 11.3’s release this spring.
+Earlier this year iOS users discovered a serious iOS bug that couldn’t wait for iOS 11.3’s release this spring.
 Apple promised a quick bug fix update and it’s here in the form of iOS 11.2.6.

 The company’s iOS 11.2.6 update is yet another maintenance release for iPhone, iPad, and iPod touch users though it’s much smaller than iOS 11.2.5, the previous version of iOS 11.

 iOS 11.2.6 is small, but it’s an important release for Apple’s mobile devices.
 In this guide we’ll take you through the key things to know, right now, about the iOS 11.2.6 update’s changes, its performance on the iPhone and iPad, iOS 11.2.6 problems, and what’s coming next from Apple.